zio/zio/docs/resources/ecosystem/officials.md

 libraryDependencies += "dev.zio" %% "zio-akka-cluster" % "0.2.0" // Check the repo for the latest version
 ```

 In the following example, we are using all these three features.
-We have a distributed counter application that lives in the Akka Cluster.
-The location of `LiveUsers` and `TotalRequests` entities in the cluster are transparent for us.
-We send the result of each counter to the distributed PubSub, so every node in the cluster can subscribe and listen to those results:
+We have a distributed counter application that lives in the Akka Cluster using _Akka Cluster Sharding_ feature.
+So the location of `LiveUsers` and `TotalRequests` entities in the cluster is transparent for us.
+We send the result of each entity to the _Distributed PubSub_.
+So every node in the cluster can subscribe and listen to those results.
+Also, we have created a fiber that is subscribed to the cluster events.
+All the new events will be logged to the console:

 ```scala mdoc:silent:nest
 import akka.actor.ActorSystem